-The aim of this course is to equip you with the knowledge and skills to support people with mental illness that you encounter in your practice.
-Following an introduction to mental health we will concentrate on six main areas: depression, anxiety and sleep disorders, bipolar disorder, schizophrenia, older people and dementia, and children and adolescents.
-We will conclude by looking at supporting people with mental health problems across all care settings.
-By engaging fully and actively with the content you will feel more confident in providing advice to people with mental health problems and will be ready to deliver a high-quality service.
+The overall aim of this course is to equip you with the knowledge and skills to support people with mental illness that you encounter in your practice.
+Following an introduction to mental health we will concentrate on: depression, anxiety disorders and insomnia, bipolar disorder, schizophrenia, older people and dementia and children and adolescents.
+We will conclude by looking at supporting people with mental illness across all care settings.
+By engaging fully and actively with the content you will feel more confident in providing advice to people with mental illness and be ready to deliver a high quality service.

 On completion of all aspects of this learning programme you should be able to:

 - describe more about what is meant by the terms 'mental health problem' or 'mental illness'